Hyundai Kona Insurance Rates

 Rate estimates broken down by individual coverage type:

-Price estimates include $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes both medical and UM/UIM coverage.
-Rates are averaged for all states and for different Kona trim levels.
+Includes $500 deductible amounts, minimum liability limits, and includes medical/PIP and uninsured motorist coverage.
+Rates are averaged for all states and for all Kona models.

 Price Range by Coverage and Risk

-For a driver in their 40's, prices range go from the low end price of $416 for basic liability insurance to a much higher rate of $2,572 for a policy for a high-risk driver.
+Using a middle-aged driver as an example, prices range range from the cheapest price of $416 for liability-only coverage to the much higher price of $2,572 for high-risk insurance.

 Price Range by Location

-Your location has a large influence on insurance rates.
-More rural locations tend to have lower incidents of accident claims than cities with more traffic congestion.
+Your location has a significant impact on insurance rates.
+More rural locations tend to have more infrequent accident claims than cities with more traffic congestion.
+The example below illustrates how where you live affects insurance prices.

-These examples show why anyone shopping for car insurance should compare rates for a targeted area, rather than using averaged prices.
+These examples show why everyone should compare rates for a targeted area and their own driving history, rather than relying on averaged prices.

 Use the form below to get customized rates for your location.